-Improving customer acquisition, loyalty and retention have significant financial implications for most organizations.
+Improving customer acquisition, loyalty, and retention has significant financial implications for most organizations.
 Marketers aspiring to participate in the strategic conversation invest in market and customer research.

 Conduct customer research to gain customer insights.